VladimirTechMan/salsa-format-spec/README.md

 The "format" string is optional.
 In this version of SALSA, two values are officially specified: "plain-text" and "plain-text-multipart".
 When the "format" string value is not specified for a "packet" object, the "plain-text" value MUST be assumed by default.

 When the "format" parameter value is "plain-text": The "body" value of a "packet" object MUST be a string.
-The string representation contains the actual signaling packet data (text data) being sent and received (over the transport mechanism specified, if any).
+The string representation contains the actual signaling packet data (text data) being sent and received (over the transport mechanism specified with the "transport" string value, if provided).

 When the "format" parameter value is "plain-text-multipart": The "body" value of a "packet" object MUST be an array of strings.
 In this case the actual packet is a concatenation of all the strings in the array, in the given order.
 The "plain-text-multipart" format allows to represent signaling packets of many modern text-based signaling protocols, like SIP, XMPP or JSON, in a more structured manner that can be easier for a human to read and analyze directly from the file (using a plain text editor or alike).
 For a more compact representation, simply use the "plain-text" format option.